sparkletron/righteous_tentacle_colecovision/README.md

   Recommend soldering the cartridge connector first, the CPU makes soldering one side of the pins a bit difficult to do without melting the connector.

+  There are various questionable routings, these are how the original is done.
+Some adjustments were made to make some things easier for at home builders without plated through holes.

 ## FILE INFORMATION
   - README.md, is this file.